 - Unique name for your group.
 ADS groups or HR Codes like IU-UISO are the optimal format for this.

-- Email and full name of users who will need to control scans.
+- Email and full name of users who will need complete control over scanning.

-- Email and full name of any other users who will need to read scan reports
+- Email and full name of users who will only need to read of generate reports.

 - If you’re doing website scanning, a list of URLs to scan (see below for additional information required for website scans)

 - If you’re doing system scanning, a list of IPs or CIDR blocks broken out in three sections